robtweed/ewd.js/README.md

 In the node_modules/ewdjs directory that is created, you'll find a file named install.js.
 It is recommended that you run this in order to create the run-time environment and to move the files in the repository to their correct run-time destinations.
-From within node_modules/ewdjs, run the following:
+So run the following:

+       cd node_modules/ewdjs
        node install